kenorb/katacoda-scenarios/corda-ansible-install/step9.md

 ## Task

+Finalize the node registration by the following command:

+`java -jar corda.jar --initial-registration --network-root-truststore-password password`{{execute}}

+Then:

 1. Please check the status of `corda.service` service using `systemctl` command.
 2. If the service is not running, please start it, wait few seconds and check its status again.
 3. If the service is still failing, check the logs at `/opt/corda/logs`.